"Sports fits my personality. Sports broadcasting fits my skillset.

 My 22-year career in sports broadcasting means I have unique perspective on effective communication and sports fandom.
 That expertise is the basis for conversation strategies I provide through Talk Sporty to Me.
 I've worked with hundreds of clients in the 13 years since founding the company.
 I provide a strategic skillset that businesses, entrepreneurs and individuals can use to accelerate their personal interactions to drive real and tangible results.
 In short, I help my clients 'win' in interactions that often get overlooked.

-While it started with a small group of women, I quickly saw how the Talk Sporty approach works with every business professional and every level of fan.
-I’ve gone on to sell products and services to businesses like Microsoft, Boeing, DA Davidson, Moss Adams, the Washington Society of CPA's and the University of Oklahoma business school.
-I have also been featured in business magazines and television stations across the United States for my ability to provide conversation strategies that lead to improved communication and for my take on how to make sports talk accessible and useful in corporate settings.
+I’ve sold products and services to businesses like Nike, Microsoft, DA Davidson, Accenture, Chase, Moss Adams, the Washington Society of CPA's and the University of Oklahoma business school.
+I have also been featured in business magazines and on television stations across the United States for my ability to provide conversation strategies that lead to improved communication and for my take on how to make sports talk accessible and useful in corporate settings.
 It's a winning combination that's worked for me and the clients I work with.
 So how can I help you and your team win?

 "Everyone in the room could tell that Jen took time to research our company and delivered an interactive session where we problem solved together.
 Jen inspired and had everyone engaged with her incredible sideline stories that we all could relate to."

 Here are a few reasons why Jen has become a favorite among meeting and event planners, speaker bureaus and corporate executives.

 There is nothing more powerful than an engaging story to capture your attention.
 Being on the sidelines of a major league baseball and professional football team…as well as engaging with many business leaders, you can bet she has collected stories.
 Learn from her success and failures on live television in front of thousands of nightly viewers.
 You may be surprised at how relevant sports is to everyday business.